nachocpol/Luar3D/README.md

 ![Logo](docs/logo.jpg "Luar3D")

-3D Rendering framework that supports building for the web.
+3D Rendering framework that supports building for the web (not yet!).
 Minimal code, intended for rapid prototyping and deployment. *Luar* is a galician word that means "light from the moon".

-## Requirements
+## Build environment (Windows)

-- Using **vs2022**
+- Tested with VS2022
-- For webasm, **emscripten should be installed and active** in the current user.
+- For the webasm build, emscripten should be installed and active in the current user.